 - CODE can be given to contacts either manually or automatically.

-- EMAIL address is the third and the most common identifier which is given to each contact manually.
+- DEFAULT EMAIL address is the third and the most common identifier which is given to each contact manually.

 After the import, you can see the ID number and code by clicking the View button in your contacts list.

 Before the first import, we suggest you prepare a file with all the contact information.
 If you decide to prepare import files with codes and emails, make sure, each contact gets a unique and only one time used code.
 If you only decide to use emails, then all the codes and IDs will be given to contacts automatically.

 Every import of new contacts will override already existing contacts if one of the three unique identifiers will match the already existing one.
 Example: If your contacts list already includes a contact with CODE number 101, and you prepare a new import file that also contains CODE number 101, then the latest import will override the already existing one.
 This way you can lose already existing contacts.